matthew-valenti/jompx-org/docs/setup.md

 Grid of operations per datasource supported.
 There is some repitino when defining the schema.
 But this can be a good thing.
 We can throw away the API and Jomppx and still be left with a fully functional database.
 What would happen if Jompx generated the schema?
 Instead AppSync Jompx sits on top of datasources.
 Jompx philosophy: all typescript, all full stack developers with specialized knowledge, feature owners work across layers, developer friction = cost.
+Anything that is a file or folder e.g. S3, etc. to be snake-case everywhere.
+Even on the frontend.

 https://typegraphql.com/ is annotated typescript GraphQL and is very popular.
 Why don't I like this?
 What am I missing.
 It's confusing to mix all this together.
 There is also doubling up.
 I want to write a method and then operationalize it.